rstamatov/FAST-CHIMP/README.md

 4. Resizing the denoised images and generating oversegmentation (the two parameters specify the watershed tolerance and intensity threshold): python overseg_and_resize.py 0.01 0.1

-5. Segmentation using the trained Embedseg4 model: python EMBEDSEG_predict.py
+5. Segmentation using the trained Embedseg model: python EMBEDSEG_predict.py

 6. Post-processing of segmentation labels to handle missing pieces: